 These wonderfully crispy scallion potato pancakes are sure to knock your breakfast out of the park.
 Some of you may have seen it on my Instragram feed a while back.
 It’ll take your taste buds where no taste bud has gone before.
 That is, unless you’ve previously had latkes, which I have not.
 But these are more than your average potato pancake.
 They have scallion.
 They have dill.
-They’re wonderfully crispy, and when served with a dollop of sour cream (vegan or not), it is divine.
+They’re wonderfully crispy, and when served with a dollop of vegan sour cream, it is divine.
 I could go on about these pancakes, but honestly, you just need to use up some ol’ potatoes you’ve got lying around and make em yourself to really understand what I’m talking about.
 Now, this post originally started out so differently.
 I originally had like 1000 words about how Star Trek and other sci-fi franchises are essential for open dialogue and awareness of humanity’s morals and values.
 Then I started ranting about Man of Steel and how I felt about it.

 In a nutshell, I’ve been watching far too much Star Trek: Voyager when I should be working on my thesis.
 And Man of Steel was nothing to write home about.
 Go see it for yourself to support the film I guess, because the action scenes in it are pretty epic, but the script.
 BLAH.